phan/phan/README.md

-# PHAN

-**Phan** is a static analyzer for PHP.
+Phan is a static analyzer for PHP.

+# Getting it running

-It requires PHP 7 with the [php-ast][phpast] extension loaded.
-The code you analyze with it can be written for any version of PHP, of course.
+Phan requires PHP 7+ with the [php-ast][phpast] extension loaded.
+The code you analyze can be written for any version of PHP.

-## Features

-* Checks for calls and instantiations of undeclared functions, methods, closures and classes
-* Checks types of all arguments and return values to/from functions, closures and methods
-* Supports `@param`, `@return`, `@var` and `@deprecated` [phpdoc][doctypes] comments including union and void/null types
-* Checks for [Uniform Variable Syntax][uniform] PHP 5 -> PHP 7 BC breaks
-* Undefined variable tracking
-* Supports namespaces, traits and variadics
-* Generics (from phpdoc hints - int[], string[], UserObject[], etc.)

-See the [tests][tests] directory for some examples of the various checks.

-## Planned

-* JSON, csv and possibly other output formats
-* Perhaps a genlist feature that will automatically figure out dependency files starting from a single entry point file

-## Getting it working
+To get phan running;

+1. Clone the repo
+2. Run `composer install` to load dependencies
+3. Run `./test` to run the test suite
+4. Test phan on itself by running `./phan Phan/*.php Phan/**/*.php`

-If you already have PHP 7 somewhere, it should be trivial.
-If not, you could grab my [php7dev][php7dev] Vagrant image or one of the many Docker builds out there.
+If you don't have a version of PHP 7 installed, you can grab a [php7dev][php7dev] Vagrant image or one of the many Docker builds out there.

 Then compile [php-ast][phpast].
 Something along these lines should do it: